Stockholm · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
-Site, deck, outbound, follow-up cadence, principal LinkedIn, IPO narrative where applicable.
+• Evaluate the existing US website, deck, and sales material.
+Site, deck, outbound, follow-up cadence, owner/CEO LinkedIn, IPO narrative where applicable.
 Where Lagom understatement and consensus framing are leaking into US enterprise conversations, and where the US category anchor and the conviction register are missing.

 • Rebuild the conviction register.
-Headlines that name the value, body copy without compulsive qualifiers, CTAs that read as commercial moves, and a principal voice carrying the page.
+Headlines that name the value, body copy without compulsive qualifiers, CTAs that land as commercial moves, and a owner/CEO voice carrying the page.
 The Swedish voice keeps its integrity.
 The US-facing voice signals the conviction the Lagom default never permits.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the Stockholm team can run without losing the home-market voice or breaking the July-August pause.
+US-paced touches that land as competence rather than pressure, on a clock the Stockholm team can run without losing the home-market voice or breaking the July-August pause.

 How engagements start